SteveSandersonMS/dotnet-ai-workshop/instructions/1_BuildAQuizApp.md

    * For **OpenAI Platform**,
      * Visit https://platform.openai.com/ and log in (creating a new account if necessary)
      * Navigate to the [Playground](https://platform.openai.com/playground/chat) page from the top menu.
 Make sure you can send a message and get back a response.
 If you get an error saying `You've reached your usage limit`, you will need to add credit to your OpenAI account:
        * On the [Billing](https://platform.openai.com/settings/organization/billing/overview) page, you can add credit.
 To complete all the exercises in this workshop, it should be sufficient to add the minimum amount, $5 (USD).
+People have completed this workshop on under 50 cents of total usage.
        * After adding credit, go back to the [playground](https://platform.openai.com/playground/chat) and make sure you can get a response.
 It can take a few minutes for credit to be activated.
 You might want to try changing the "model" setting to a basic one like `gpt-3.5-turbo-1106`.
      * Navigate to https://platform.openai.com/api-keys and create a new secret key.
 It's simplest to leave all the options as defaults (e.g., "Permissions: All").
      * You'll get a key in the form `sk-......`.
 Copy this and store it somewhere temporarily (e.g., in a text file).
 You'll need to use it soon.